 Evanston is a somewhat small city located in the state of Wyoming.
 With a population of 12,133 people and two constituent neighborhoods, Evanston is the eighth largest community in Wyoming.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Evanston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Evanston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Evanston who work in office and administrative support (13.41%), food service (8.95%), and sales jobs (8.74%).
+Unlike some cities, Evanston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Evanston are a mix of both white- and blue-collar jobs.
+Overall, Evanston is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Evanston who work in office and administrative support (12.81%), sales jobs (8.05%), and food service (7.97%).

+Evanston is a somewhat ethnically-diverse city.
 The people who call Evanston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evanston residents report their race to be White, followed by Native American.
 Evanston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.56% of the city’s residents.
-Important ancestries of people in Evanston include English, Irish, Dutch, and Italian.
+People of Hispanic or Latino origin account for 12.41% of the city’s residents.
+Important ancestries of people in Evanston include German, Irish, Dutch, and Italian.

 The most common language spoken in Evanston is English.
 Other important languages spoken here include Spanish and German.